TL;DR

 - Don't Admit Fault: Remain calm and avoid apologising or accepting blame at the scene, as this can be used against you later.

-- Exchange Details: You must exchange your name, address, and insurance details with anyone else involved.
+- Exchange Details: you should consider whether you may need to exchange your name, address, and insurance details with anyone else involved.
 Use your phone to take pictures of their driving licence, insurance certificate, and vehicle registration.

 - Gather Evidence: